Secrets of a Secondary Character: How to Give Them Life and Prominence in Your Story

 In the vast universe of narrative, secondary characters are like stars in the night sky: they may seem small compared to the moon (your protagonist), but without them, the firmament would be incomplete.
 The key to creating truly memorable secondary characters lies in going beyond common archetypes and stereotypes, endowing them with a unique spark that makes them shine in their own light.

-Another powerful technique is to give your secondary characters their own development arcs, even if they’re subtle.
+Another powerful technique is to give your secondary characters their own development arcs, even if subtle.
 Even if they’re not the main focus of the story, allowing them to grow and change throughout the narrative gives them a sense of life and authenticity.
-This not only makes them more interesting, but can also provide new dimensions to your main plot.
+This not only makes them more interesting but can also provide new dimensions to your main plot.

 Also, consider how your secondary characters interact with each other, not just with the protagonist.
 These relationships can add layers of complexity to your narrative world and create interesting dynamics that enrich your story.